MicrosoftDocs/azure-devops-docs/docs/user-guide/team-projects-teams-repos.md

 <a id="collection-project-team-structure">  </a>
 ### Collection-project-team structure
-When you connect to Team Services or an on-premises TFS, you connect to an account or team project collection.
+When you connect to VSTS or an on-premises TFS, you connect to an account or team project collection.
 Within that collection, one or more team projects may be defined.
 At a minimum, at least one team project must be created in order to use the system.

 When you create your team project, a team of the same name is automatically created.
 For small teams, this is sufficient.